jhp72/MCP342X/README.md

-# MCP342X
+# MCP342X ADC Driver

-mcp342x driver based on efr32mg13p, sliconlabs' chiset and gecko sdk's i2c api.
+MCP342X driver based on efr32mg13p of silicon labs' chipset and gecko sdk's i2c api.

 <English>
 I rely on a lot of open source help in my work.